Skip to main content

 • Add context to your check-ins and spend less time getting everyone up to speed in your Weekly Tactical

 • Action Items: Add a handful.
-Typically these are tasks that deserve accountability but shouldn't linger open for more than 7-14 days
+Typically these are tasks that deserve accountability but shouldn't linger open for more than 7-14 days.
+Majority of your Action Items will actually originate within Strety meetings

 • Action Items can be created from almost anywhere in Strety - From within Rocks, Topics, Announcements, 1x1s, or from any Agenda Item

-• Create tasks & tickets to avoid duplicative work by integrating Strety Action Items with Microsoft Planner, Connectwise, Autotask, or Halo PSA (see section below)
+• Create tasks & tickets to avoid duplicative work by integrating Strety Action Items with Microsoft Planner, MS To Do, Google Tasks, Monday.com, Asana, and Hubspot

 • Announcements: Add 1-2.
 Typically these are announcements that require little to know follow-up; more of a DYK type message